"We got dressed up, took pictures and had the tea ceremony explained. A bit crowded but very nice actually. Highly recommended"

 What's Included

-Four steps from arrival to your first bowl of matcha.
+Four steps from choosing your kimono to your first bowl of matcha.

 Whisk Your Own Matcha

-Using a bamboo chasen whisk, you'll prepare your own bowl of matcha — sifting the powder, adding hot water, and whisking in a zig-zag motion until the surface is frothy.
+Using a bamboo chasen whisk, prepare your own bowl of matcha — sifting the powder, adding hot water, and whisking in a brisk zig-zag until the surface turns jade-green and frothy.
+Your host corrects your form as you go.

 Photo Gallery